 Consider Payment Processor Fees & Rates For High-Risk Industries

 High processing costs are an unfortunate reality for high-risk merchants.
 While the actual rates you pay can vary between processors, you should expect to pay close to twice as much as what a comparable non-high-risk business with the same sales volume would.

-You’ll also need to consider the fact that high-risk accounts have to deal with what’s known as a rolling reserve.
+You’ll also need to consider the fact that high-risk accounts have to deal with rolling reserves and trying to avoid merchant account holds.
 High-risk contracts usually include an early termination fee that kicks in if you close your account before your contract term is up.
 You may even have a liquidated damages clause in your contract that also raises the price of breaking it.

 Understand The Dangers of Chargebacks For High-Risk Companies

 Excessive chargebacks that may pervade your industry are almost guaranteed to contribute to your high-risk designation.
 Remember that the standard chargeback threshold is 1% — that is, if 1% or more of your transactions ultimately get charged back, you’re likely to get penalized by your payment network.
 You may benefit from asking your processor for a review of your processing history every so often.
-If you can show a good track record of chargeback prevention, you may be able to shake off your high-risk designation.
+If you can show a good track record of preventing chargebacks, you may be able to shake off your high-risk designation.

 3 Tips To Avoid Predatory High-Risk Credit Card Processing Providers